Christmas 2002

 want him living inside the house, so we’ll stick with this arrangement.

-And finally, a postscript to last year:
+finally, a postscript to last year: If

-October of 2001.
-I remember the day
+2001.
+I remember the day well, with the

-well, with the turning leaves showing a spectrum of colors on an otherwise gray
+turning leaves showing a spectrum of colors on an otherwise gray day.
+At the time, I’d been experiencing pain in my

-since I had done all that training and preparation, I wasn’t going to slow down
+all that training and preparation, I wasn’t going to slow down or miss the

-or miss the marathon.
-After the race, I
+marathon.
+After the race, I stopped

-stopped running in order to recover, but the pain wouldn’t go away.
+running in order to recover, but the pain wouldn’t go away.
 After a couple visits to doctors and some

 x-rays and other tests, the diagnosis was in.